RMIT is strongly committed to transforming its own built environment to create sustainable and resilient cities.

 To realise this vision, RMIT committed to a $128 million plan to reduce energy and water use, significantly lowering greenhouse gas emissions associated with campus operations.
 The Sustainable Urban Precincts Program (SUPP) is the largest program of its kind in the southern hemisphere.
 The results have been amazing!

-Over the past several years, RMIT has partnered with Siemens and Honeywell to identify opportunities for energy and water savings and implement solutions to capture these savings in 77 buildings in the City, Bundoora and Brunswick campuses.
+RMIT partnered with Siemens and Honeywell to identify opportunities for energy and water savings and implement solutions to capture these savings in 77 buildings in the City, Bundoora and Brunswick campuses.

-The SUPP at RMIT is a “once in a generation” project and has provided RMIT with the means to effect a step change in energy use with a fundamental shift in momentum toward sustainability.
+The SUPP at RMIT is a “once in a generation” project and has provided RMIT with a fundamental shift in momentum towards achieving the 2030 carbon neutral target.

 The SUPP was born out of a commitment that RMIT made in 2007 to reduce emissions associated with campus operations by 25 percent.
 But our vision for the program ran deeper than an emissions commitment.
 The University’s vision was that our campuses should be integrated with the cities we engage with, contributing to urban sustainability and culture and providing learning and engagement opportunities for our students.